Puffy2511/Combined_Totals_Model/README.md

 | **Customisable Monte Carlo Risk Simulation**      | Includes modifiable parameters such as controlling Kelly portion and test odds |

 ## Example
+This example uses this model to calculate the true odds and probability of the offer above (Nick and Josh Daicos to combine for 70+ disposals)

+The model scrapes Pointsbet and returns upcoming AFL matches.
+You choose the indice corresponding to whatever game.